stangeorge/learn-go/index.md

 >user    2m31.408s
 >sys     0m1.105s

-**Results** Recursion in action.
+**Results:** Recursion in action.
 However, it takes 2 minutes 36 seconds to find the 50th number in the Fibonacci series.
 Lets see if there is a faster way.

 ___